 When comparing home loans always look at the comparison rates and consider the features they include.
 Comparison rates include both fees and interest so they represent the true cost of the home loan.

-When comparing lenders, read customer reviews online and check lender websites for detailed information about available loan products, fees, and current rates.
+When comparing lenders read customer reviews online and check their websites for more information.

 When you’ve chosen a lender and a loan product you think will be suitable, compare the costs of staying with your home loan with switching.
 If there’s not much difference, think about whether switching is worth the time and the trouble.

-As you can see from the above example, even if you can secure a better interest rate and reduce your repayments, the cost of refinancing may outweigh any savings you could gain.
+As you can see from the example below, even if you can secure a better interest rate like option 1 you may not save enough to make refinancing worthwhile.

 Once you’ve compared lenders and home loans to find the most suitable home loan for you it’s time to apply for a new home loan.
 Some lenders have fully online application processes while others will require you to visit their offices to sign documents - to get started simply visit your chosen lender’s website or contact them and enquire.